MSBradshaw/SeeNV/README.md

 source install.sh
 ```

-The install script will create a conda envrionment called `seenv` with all the necessary python dependancies for SeeNV.
-It will also download a the following external non-python tools:
+The install script will create a conda environment called `seenv` with all the necessary python dependencies for SeeNV.
+It will also download the following external non-python tools:

 [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html)